SUSTSCI-MS - Sustainability Science and Practice (MS)

 The Sustainability Science and Practice program (SUST for short) is an interdisciplinary coterminal master’s program hosted by the Stanford Doerr School of Sustainability.
 The program prepares leaders to radically accelerate the transition to a sustainable and just society.
-As the global human population climbs toward 11 billion, consumption demands increase, and disparities in wealth and opportunity persist, humanity must learn to equitably meet existing human needs in ways that do not forgo possibilities for future generations.
+As the global human population climbs toward 10 billion, consumption demands increase, and disparities in wealth and opportunity persist, humanity must learn to equitably meet existing human needs in ways that do not forgo possibilities for future generations.
 These sustainability challenges are marked by extreme complexity, urgency, conflicting demands, and often a lack of resources or political will to address them.
-Transforming these challenges into powerful opportunities requires a new leader who can envision a prosperous future for all design practices and cultivate partnerships essential to building that future.
+Transforming these challenges into powerful opportunities requires a new type of leader who can envision a prosperous future for all and design practices and cultivate partnerships essential to building that future.
 The SUST program equips students with the theoretical and conceptual knowledge, mindsets, and practical skills needed to advance sustainability, securing human well-being worldwide and across generations.

 The curriculum covers three main elements: